Positive procrastination – it’s a thing!

 When I started my deep dive into procrastination, its causes, and its consequences, I was very intrigued.
 My research on the topic helped me understand my own behavior, and I almost felt normal.
 Everybody procrastinates.

 I remember talking about procrastination with my husband, and he immediately said: ‘Oh, I do that too!
 I should be working on a presentation, but instead, I find myself developing a plugin.’
 While I do think that Joost starts working on things rather late, he’s clearly a different kind of procrastinator than I am.
 I am actually somewhat jealous because he does useful stuff while procrastinating.
 Whereas when I procrastinate, I shop online and endlessly scroll through social media.
 I end up buying things I don’t need or find myself watching TikToks of puppies and babies.
-I am clearly not a productive procrastinator.
-I am not an active procrastinator.
+So, I am clearly not a productive procrastinator: I am not an active procrastinator.
 And I don’t think I’ll ever become one.
 And that’s OK, too.

 Why is procrastination problematic?